How to Flush Your Pipes for Lead

 Remove aerators and screens from all faucets being flushed.
 Skip faucets with aerators that cannot be removed.
 Refer to note in the bottom-left corner.* Important: Removing aerators is essential to prevent particulates from collecting on the screen.

-Start at the lowest level of the house and open cold water taps to the highest flowrate possible.
+Start on the lowest floor of the house and open cold water taps to the highest flow rate possible.
 Continue to open faucets on higher floors.

 After all the taps are open, leave water running and set a timer for at least 10 minutes.